hydroGR/evalhyd/_sources/functionalities/bootstrapping.rst.txt

 `summary`     the statistics to summarise  `0` (for no summary)      yes
               the sampling distribution
               (i.e. across the samples)
-`seed`        the seed for the random      any integer               no
-              generator
 ============  ===========================  ========================  ==========

 ..